 This homemade chipotle hummus has been on repeat and certainly won’t leave you hanging as far as flavor is concerned.

 I most frequently can find chipotle peppers in adobo in a seven ounce jar in the “international” foods aisle of my regular grocery store.
-A jar is just a few dollars, and using just a few peppers at a time means you’ll have a fair amount of peppers leftover after making a batch of chipotle hummus.
+A jar is just a few dollars, and using just a few peppers at a time means you’ll have a fair amount of peppers and adobo sauce leftover after making a batch of chipotle hummus.

 It’s always easier to add more than to take away.